-Moving is all about the when, where, what, and how of getting your stuff from point A to point B. All of these logistics can be hard to balance, especially during times of uncertainty like a pandemic).
-But using storage when moving can make everything much easier — and sometimes it’s just unavoidable.
+Moving is all about the when, where, what, and how of getting your stuff from point A to point B. All of these logistics can be hard to balance — especially during times of uncertainty (like a cloudy housing market).
+But using storage when moving can make everything much easier.
+And sometimes?
+It’s just unavoidable.

 People use storage and moving services for many different reasons, but these are a few of the main ones: